 Disabled Veterans

 Disabilities come in many forms.
 Some are visible, like a missing limb.
 Others, not so much.
 That could look like PTSD or any other form of pain in your body.
-People can’t see that your back hurts on a daily basis.
-They can’t see that lifting, squatting, even walking puts you in a great deal of pain.
+People can’t see that your back hurts daily.
+They can’t see that lifting, squatting, or even walking puts you in a great deal of pain.
 Yet, you still have to work.
 How can you get a job if you have a disability, but no one will hire you because of that disability?
 You turn to the legal system.
 Since protected veterans have the right to reasonable accommodation, point preference, etc., you need to let your employer know this.

 However, if your disability won’t get in the way of employment, we don’t necessarily advise advertising such disabilities on your resume.
 No, employers can’t discriminate against you, but that doesn’t mean they won’t—even subconsciously.